LibSWBF2/SWBF2-.lvl-Extraction-Tools-for-Unity3D/README.md

 ## Installation
 1. This repo itself should only be cloned if you plan on _contributing_, it does not contain the required native plugin builds (see bottom).
 If you wish to simply use the tools, **please download a ZIP release!**
 2. Unzip and place the ```LVLImport``` folder into your ```Assets/``` directory.
 If the ```SWBF2``` menu entry doesn't appear, check the error log.
+3. You may have to restart the project for the menu entry and ```.lvl``` import options to display.
+If you're using Windows, **please read the issues section**, you will likely encounter the errors mentioned there unless you have the necessary components listed in the fix installed on your machine!

 ## Usage
 1. Click on ```SWBF2 --> Import .lvl```.